scottnuma/robotext/README.md

 ## Install Python3
-Install Python3 (not Python2.7) [here](http://getpython3.com/diveintopython3/installing-python.html) if you don't have it If you don't know if you have it:
+Install Python3 (not Python2.7) [here](http://getpython3.com/diveintopython3/installing-python.html) if you don't have it.

+If you don't know if you have it:
 First open command line:

 Macs: